 When Is the Best Time

 Paarl Rock Nature Reserve is an excellent destination throughout the year, but it should be sunny or at least dry.
 The rocks are utterly exposed, it can be windy, and it’s not pleasant in the rain.
-During spring, in September and October, beautiful proteas and wildflowers are in bloom.
+Beautiful proteas and wildflowers bloom in spring, in September and October.

 Avoiding Crowds